hofstadter-io/hof-docs/content/getting-started/test-drive/type-rendering.md

 With `hof`, we are building some resuable data model schemas.
 This subsection will show you a simplified version for demonstration.

+- schema
+- example types used

+### Go Structs

+- single file template
+- repeated templates

+### SQL & TypeScript

+- multiple templates
+- non-cue type ID (uuid, etc...)

+### Protobuf

+Show issue with indexing, consistent ordering

+(turn Ordered* into a default calculation, so user can always write their own)

+### More than types

+1. REST & DB lib stubs (not just types)

+- partials, introduce here, or earlier and expand here

+### Generator Module

+Show how to convert to a generator module

 ---